Course pages 2016–17

 - Sequential logic.
 Counters: Ripple and synchronous.
 Shift registers.

-- Synchronous state machines.
+- Synchronous State Machines.
 Moore and Mealy finite state machines (FSMs).
 Reset and self starting.
 State transition diagrams.
+Elimination of redundant states.

 - Further state machines.
 State assignment: sequential, sliding, shift register, one hot.
 Implementation of FSMs.

-- Electronics, devices and circuits.
+- Electronics, Devices and Circuits.
 Current and voltage, resistance, basic circuit theory, the potential divider.
 Solving non-linear circuits.
-Resistor-Capacitor (RC) circuits.
-Materials, semiconductors and the p-n junction, i.e., the diode.
-N-channel MOSFET and n-MOS logic, e.g., n-MOS inverter.
+Materials, semiconductors and the p-n junction, i.e., the diode. n and p channel MOSFETs and n-MOSFET logic, e.g., n-MOSFET inverter.
+Switching speed and power consumption problems in n-MOSFET logic.
 CMOS logic.
 Logic families.
 Noise margin.
 [3 lectures]

 At the end of the course students should